-RiverNorth has filed a preliminary proxy statement expressing its intention to nominate certain individuals to become members of the Board of Directors and for a binding proposal to terminate the Second Amended and Restated Investment Advisory Agreement, dated as of May 2, 2011, by and between the Company and Fifth Street Management.
+RiverNorth has filed a preliminary proxy statement expressing its intention to nominate certain individuals to become members of the Board of Directors and for a binding proposal to terminate the Second Amended and Restated Investment Advisory Agreement, dated as of May 2, 2011, by and between the Company and Fifth Street Management, as amended and in effect from time to time (the "Investment Advisory Agreement").
+On January 19, 2016, the Company and Fifth Street Management LLC ("Fifth Street Management") entered into the Third Amended and Restated Investment Advisory Agreement"), pursuant to which the base management fees payable to Fifth Street Management on gross assets, excluding cash and cash equivalents, were reduced from 2.00% to 1.75%, effective as of January 1, 2016.
 The Board, including the Independent Directors, does not endorse the election of any of RiverNorth's proposed nominees as a director.
 Your Board of Directors, including the Independent Directors, is also not endorsing the binding proposal to terminate the Second Amended and Restated Investment Advisory Agreement, dated as of May 2, 2011, by and between the Company and Fifth Street Management.